nwikeodigwe/hr_service/README.md

 Role_permissions
 role_id Int Foreign key Primary key permission_id Int Foreign key Primary key

 There are also other possible endpoints that could be added as well as features but for the sake of time and simplicity, I am limiting the scope of this project in the mean time

+# Week 1
+During the first week, I brainstomed on what i wanted the database struscture to be, what type of data to save and their respective data types.
+After that I proceeded to creating an ER diagram using Drawio.
+After deciding the various relationshit types as well as foriegn key constraints, I had a better scope of my project.
+After setting up my folder structure, I proceeded ti initializing a git repository for my project.

+# Week 2
+I proceeded to building out my project by first starting up a docker container using the docker compose file from the SQL week 1 example file.
+This was the first challenge I had with building out this project because even though my project worked fine when I tried running in the docker container from SQL week 1 lecture, I had trouble making it work in the new container.
+I realized that I may be getting the concept of creaing container with docker missed up.
+After serveral research and talking to my instructure as well as tweaking my docker sompose file, I finally got it to work and texted all my end point at the end of this week using Insonmia.

+# Week
+For week 3, I starting writing out tests in order to test the various end points as well as create and update functions for my database.
+It was a bit confusing expecially since I wasnt sure I could have a woking database connection that can be accessed through my gitbhub actions